Dimension of invariant measures for affine iterated function systems: Introduction

 We remark that part (ii) of Theorem \ref{cor-1.0} was previously proved in \cite{BaranyKaenmaki2015} under the assumptions that ${\mathcal S}$ is contracting,\ invertible and its linear parts satisfy certain domination condition.
 According to part (iii) of the theorem, when $m$ is sub-multiplicative, $\mu$ partially satisfies dimension conservation.
 It is unknown whether part (ii) always holds when $m$ is only assumed to be ergodic.
 However, as is illustrated in the following theorem, this is true in the special case that the linear parts of the IFS commute. \begin{thm} Let ${\mathcal S}=\{M_jx+a_j\}_{j\in \Lambda}$ be an affine IFS on $\R^d$, average contracting with respect to an ergodic $m\in {\mathcal M}_\sigma(\Sigma)$.
-Let $\mu=m\circ \pi^{-1}$.
+Let $\mu=\pi_*m$.
 Assume $s\geq 2$ and in addition that $M_jM_{j'}=M_{j'}M_j$ for $j,j'\in \Lambda$.
 Then for $i\in \{1,\ldots, s-1\}$, $V_x^i$ is constant $m$-a.e., denoted by $W_i$, moreover, $\mu$ is dimension conserving with respect to $P_{(W_i)^\perp}$. \end{thm}

 It is worth pointing out that if $\mu$ is a contracting self-similar measure in $\R^d$ with a finite rotation group, then for each proper subspace $W$ of $\R^d$, $\mu$ is dimension conserving with respect to $P_W$.
 The result is due to Falconer and Jin \cite{FalconerJin2014}.
 Under an additional assumption of the strong separation condition, this result can be alternatively derived from a general result of Furstenberg (cf.~\cite[Theorem 3.1]{Furstenberg2008}).
 We remark that this dimension conservation property also extends to ergodic invariant measures for rotation-free self-similar IFSs (see Remark \ref{rem-6.3}).
-Furthermore, we remark that Theorem \ref{cor-1.0}-\ref{thm-1.7'} can be applied to analyze slices and projections of certain self-affine sets (see Remark \ref{rem-6.4}).
+However, as was proved by Rapaport \cite{Rapaport2017}, this dimension conservation actually can fail for some self-similar measures with infinite rotation groups.
+Finally we remark that Theorems \ref{cor-1.0}-\ref{thm-1.7'} can be applied to analyze slices and projections of certain self-affine sets (see Remark \ref{rem-6.4}).